denevell/Natch-Android/README.md

 ### Stories (Numbers relate to classes names in the uiTests dir)

-00. I should be able to register, and be automatically logged in, and no longer see the register option
+00. I should be able to register, and be automatically logged in, and no longer see the register option 00a.
+I should see duplicate usernames message if tried to register with a taken name.
 0. I should be able to login and change the auth key for the calls.
 0a.
 I should see an error message on login fail
 0b.
 I should see my name once logged in